Hillarykiama/Hillarykiama/README.md

 ## About Me

-I'm a Full Stack Developer based in Kenya with a passion for building scalable, high-performance web applications.
+I'm a Full Stack Developer with a passion for building scalable, high-performance web applications.

 I enjoy turning ideas into production-ready software by working across the